govau/oneAPS-website/client/src/pages/privacy.md

 **Personal information** is information or an opinion about an identified individual or an individual who is reasonably identifiable.

 This policy is written in simple language.
-This policy applies to the oneAPS Opportunities pilot website managed by the Digital Transformation Agency (DTA).
+This policy applies to the oneAPS Opportunities pilot website managed by the Australian Public Service Commission (APSC).

 ## What we collect